matthewgallina/smockin/README.md

     The proxy server is automatically run alongside the regular HTTP mock server, so simply click play button to launch this.

-    To see this in action:
+    To see this in action, create mock of an existing or missing webservice (i.e /hello).
+    Once done, start the mock server and run the following call to point to the proxy server:

-    curl -i -X GET http://localhost/hello --proxy http://localhost:8010
+    curl -i -X GET http://yourserver/hello --proxy http://localhost:8010